 - Synchronous motion of multiple axes

-- Power save mode for vacuum applications
+- Sensor power save mode for thermal management in vacuum applications

-- Quiet mode for life science applications.
+- Quiet mode for noise-sensitive applications, especially in life science

 - Optional I/O Modules